About interactive video ads

 - Note: When shopping cards are added to a video ad, they will replace any other cards or call-to-action overlays created for that video in YouTube.

 How shopping cards work

 Shopping cards use your Merchant Center product data and can be personalized using either remarketing information or other audience signals.
 Additionally, you can tailor the products that can show on shopping cards by using the product filter.

 If you're familiar with dynamic remarketing for Display ads, shopping cards use the same information to dynamically generate cards based on items visitors previously viewed on your site.
 If you don’t have dynamic remarketing set up in AdWords, you can create custom filters based on attributes from your product data, including brand, product type, AdWords label and AdWords grouping.

-There are two types of end screens: auto end screens, which are generated in AdWords and run only on your video ads, and YouTube end screens, which are created in YouTube and show on both video ads and organic videos.
-Auto end screens are automatically-generated screens that appear for a few seconds at the end of your video ad only to show details about your products or services.
-YouTube end screens are setup by the video creator within YouTube and show on organic and video ad views of your video.
+There are two types of end screens: auto end screens, which are generated in AdWords and run only on your video ads, and YouTube end screens, which are created in YouTube.
+Auto end screens are automatically-generated screens that appear for a few seconds at the end of your video ad to show details about your product or service.
+YouTube end screens are setup by the video creator in YouTube and show on organic and ad views of your video.

 In YouTube, you can make custom end screens to add to the end of your videos with Creator Studio from your YouTube account.
+Your video has to be at least 25 seconds long to have an end screen.
 You can use them to build viewership and:

 - Point viewers to other videos, playlists, or channels on YouTube

 - Promote your website, merchandise, and crowdfunding campaigns

 Auto end screens help drive ad performance with your audience by providing information that encourages viewers to take an action, such as installing your mobile app or buying your products.
 In AdWords, auto end screens are automatically generated using information from your campaign.
 For example, in a mobile app installs campaign, the end screen will show certain details about your app, such as the name and price, along with a link to install the app.